 In 2019 alone, 1,200 players converged on Lake Huron’s Moran Bay to participate in the tournament, which spreads out across multiple divisions on 30 rinks.
 In 2019, championships were crowned across six divisions.

-The 2021 tournament was canceled, so the 2022 tournament in February could see even bigger numbers of both players and spectators.
+The 2021 tournament was canceled, so the tournament on February 17-20, 2022 could see even bigger numbers of both players and spectators.